ProfEmmanuel/project2_udacity_trivia_api/README.md

 }
 ```

-### Error Handling
+## Error Handling

-- Response these error types  will return when the request fails
+- Response: these error types  will return when the request fails
 	- 400: bad bequest
 	- 404: resource not found
 	- 405: method not found
 	- 422: unprocessable
 	- 500: internal server error
-Example
+E.g
 ```
 {
 	"success": False,